sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/assets.md

 mode of 'hello-world.sh' changed from 0644 (rw-r--r--) to 0755 (rwxr-xr-x)
 {{< /code >}}

-Now that the script is in the directory, move on to the next step: packaging the `sensu-go-hello-world` directory as an asset tarball.
+Now that the script is in the directory, move on to the next step: packaging the `sensu-go-hello-world` directory as a dynamic runtime asset tarball.

-### Package the asset
+### Package the dynamic runtime asset

-Assets are archives, so the first step in packaging the asset is to create a tar.gz archive of your project.
+Dynamic runtime assets are archives, so the first step in packaging the asset is to create a tar.gz archive of your project.
 This assumes you're in the directory you want to tar up:

 {{< code bash >}}